What is known about the search for a former US soldier suspected of killing 4 at a Montana bar

 Who were the victims?

-The victims were identified on Sunday as Daniel Edwin Baillie, 59, Nancy Lauretta Kelley, 64, David Allen Leach, 70, and Tony Wayne Palm, 74.
+The victims were identified on Sunday as bartender Nancy Lauretta Kelley, 64, and patrons Daniel Edwin Baillie, 59, David Allen Leach, 70, and Tony Wayne Palm, 74.

 All four were residents of Anaconda, which is situated between rugged mountains about 25 miles (40 kilometers) northwest of Butte.

-Robert Wyatt, 70, said he was neighbors with Leach at a public housing complex for elderly people and people with disabilities.
+Robert Wyatt, 70, told The Associated Press he was neighbors with Leach at a public housing complex for elderly people and people with disabilities.
 Leach was deaf and kept mostly to himself, Wyatt said, but he was always happy to help his neighbors.

+Kelley's daughter, Kristian Kelley, told NBC News her mother was a recently retired oncology nurse who picked up the bartending job to fill some of her free time.
+The daughter said she was shocked to hear about the shooting in a text message from a friend and grew worried when her mother didn't answer the phone.
+Upon driving into town, she learned her mother was among the victims.

 In a town where “everybody knows everybody,” the entire community is hurting, said resident David Jabarek, 70.